Appgate CybersecurityMay 3, 2021

 A solution like ZTNA will invariably be part of a much broader, cohesive collection of tools that comprises an organization’s cybersecurity and IT operation.
 ZTNA doesn’t operate in a silo ... at least, it shouldn’t.
 During the ZTNA implementation, it needs to integrate with threat intelligence tools, security incident and event management (SIEM) solutions, endpoint detection and response (EDR) platforms, IT service management (ITSM) solutions and more.

 ZTNA implementation does not require a rip-and-replace of your entire security stack.
-Instead, it should be fully integrated into the broader ecosystem.
+Instead, when you implement ZTNA, it should be fully integrated into the broader ecosystem.

 Scalability should be a major consideration with ZTNA implementation.
 While it is a best practice to start with a single-use case and deploy ZTNA incrementally, at some point, the solution must handle the organization’s full access control load.
 It must also be ready to take increased load levels within an expanding footprint, whether planned or unforeseen.
 The ZTNA solution you choose can’t cause a bottleneck in network access or a drag on performance.
 A complete ZTNA solution scales up linearly to manage the entire enterprise employee base for all applications across your network and cloud ecosystem.